monil-shah/Language-Trend-Anlaytics-Github-StackOverflow-Indeed-Data-/README.md

 *  IndeedCleanImplementation.java is the driver code for mapreduce
 *  Output for this is a text file.

+### Dataset 3: Github

+In /DataCleaning/Github
+* In CleanMap.py the JSON dataset is parsed.
+Each line from STDIN represents an event.
+Some events contain no languages at all.
+We filter for events having atleast one programming language.
+* The Output from CleanMap.py is (event_id, cleaned_json_record_of_event_id) ie. it outputs cleaned records with key as event_id and value as the json record.
+* CleanReduce.py splits the key and value, and stores the value (record) line by line.
 # Data Analytic
 ### StackOverflow: